 Storage room #207 was jam-packed with items from top to bottom.
-Unless you’d worked there for the past four years, you wouldn’t notice item #42194 was taken from the second highest shelf of the second to the last row of shelves and placed into the pocket of Dr. Huang.
+Unless you’d worked there the past 4 years, you wouldn’t notice item #42194 was taken from the second highest shelf of the second to the last row of shelves and placed into the pocket of Dr. Xia.

-Dr. Huang was a stern older man who always wore his white lab coat buttoned up and his identification card in clear sight around his neck.
-He was well maintained and wore gloves to distance himself from anything that would change that.
+Dr. Xia was a stern older man who always wore his white lab coat buttoned up and his identification card in clear sight around his neck.
 He expected people to pay attention to what he said and absolutely did not repeat himself.
 The other scientists and researchers kept out of his way, not only because of seniority.
 They couldn’t keep up with his high standards of cleanliness and efficiency.
 He expected everyone around him to adhere to the same code of conduct.

 As he made his way to his lab, he shouted at a passing co-worker.
 “Your identification card is not in sight, Dr. Lee!”

 He pulled out a tissue from his side pocket, coughed into it, then removed the glove with the tissue inside.
 He placed the entire thing into an unoccupied pocket, then opened the door with his still-gloved left hand.
 After retrieving a new glove from the glove dispenser on the wall, he spoke to his assistant.
 “Mrs. Wright, those shoes are not acceptable footwear to be worn inside the workplace.
 I can’t imagine what possessed you to come into work wearing such impractical shoes.
 I’m going to have to factor this in on your performance review.”